latest nhpb_banner 1__compressed2

 Eviction prevention programs and rehousing in Oklahoma.

 The organizations that administer these services are listed below by county or city.
 Struggling renters, homeowners with a foreclosure notice, or homeless people (adults or families with kids) will get help.
 Tenants with a pay or quit notice, whether from a private landlord or section 8 agency, will get rent help.
-Or get deposit assistance for moving from Emergency Solution Grant (ESG) program or other agencies for rental in advance.
+Or get security deposit assistance for moving from Emergency Solution Grant (ESG) program or other agencies for rental in advance.
 Get more details on people that help with rent.

 Financial help to stop an eviction or homelessness in OK